Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Models and Theory

-A simple way to interpret the numerator of (\ref{eq:eq3}) is by observing that it is based on the difference in out of sample MSEs of the benchmark and augmented models as it is the case for most predictive accuracy testing statistics.
-However, the key novelty here is that we estimate the out of sample MSE of the benchmark model via a sample-split estimator rather than the more traditional full sample mean used for the ${\hat{e}_{j,t}}^{2}$'s.
+A simple way to interpret (\ref{eq:eq3}) is by observing that it is based on the difference between the out of sample MSEs of the benchmark and augmented models as it is the case for most predictive accuracy testing statistics.
+The key novelty here is that we estimate the out of sample MSE of the benchmark model via a sample-split estimator rather than the full sample mean used for the ${\hat{e}_{j,t}}^{2}$'s.
 In generic notation we are essentially estimating an unknown population mean with $\overline{X}_{split,n}=(\overline{X}_{1n}+\overline{X}_{2n}))/2$ rather than $\overline{X}_{n}$ and within (\ref{eq:eq3}) $m_{0}$ refers to the chosen location of the sample split.
+Throughout this paper we take $m_{0}$ to be a user-defined parameter and express it as a fraction $\mu_{0}$ of the effective sample size $n-k_{0}$, writing $m_{0}=[(n-k_{0})\mu_{0}]$.
+Note of course that $\overline{X}_{split,n}$ is identical to $\overline{X}_{n}$ solely if the split occurs in the middle of the sample.
+A scenario which we will rule out by assumption.